Religious views on love: Unificationism

 The concept of True Love is the most central part of Unificationist theology:

 The central value in human life, which we may term "true love," means that which seeks the best for others and the betterment of human life in all its dimensions.
 True love means living for others, giving without thought of a return.
 Its source is transcendental, beyond the self; the person who practices true love taps into an inexhaustible reservoir of life.
 The various philosophies and religions of the world speak of this value with a variety of emphases, aspects, and concepts, such as: compassion, grace, justice, charity, liberation, righteousness, and agape love.
 While recognizing that certain of these aspects may sometimes be in tension (e.g., the well-known Jewish discussion of the dichotomy between divine justice and divine mercy), we may regard the positive tendency of all of them as aspects of a single divine and universal value.
 This value, true love, is the aspiration and hope of all human beings and the manifestation of the best in human nature.

 Islam

-In the Sahih Muslim Hadith, the Prophet Muhammad is reported to have said: “You will not enter paradise until you believe, and you will not believe until you love to the other muslim what you love to your self.”
+In a Sahih Muslim Hadith, the Prophet Muhammad is reported to have said: “You will not enter paradise until you believe, and you will not believe until you love to the other Muslim what you love to your self.”

 Muslims are directed by Allah ('God') in the ways to become close to Him and how to gain His love.